Professor, Marketing / Business and Society / Innovation and Entrepreneurship

 June Francis is an Associate Professor of Marketing and is the Co-Founder of The Co-Laboratorio project that works to strengthen cross-sector collaboration, learning and innovation — for more inclusive resilient solutions in governance, policies and industry practice.
 She is also Director of the Institute for Diaspora Research and Engagement at SFU.
 The Institute's mandate is to strengthen the links between scholarly research, policy and practice related to multi-cultural and diaspora communities and their role in building innovative, sustainable and inclusive initiatives.
 June has won wards for both service and teaching excellence winning the Beedie School of Business Canada Trust Teaching Award as well as the inaugural Beedie School of Business Service award in 2019.
 She is an advocate for equity, diversity and inclusion for racialized groups as well as the advancement of non-traditional intellectual property law related to community well-being and cultural and human rights through her research, consulting, the media and as a volunteer.

 Dr. Francis has extensive experience in the private sector as an entrepreneur, with civil society on governance boards and as an academic.
-She is currently Co-Chair of The Hogan's Alley Society’s which is dedicated to delivering the policy goals identified in the Northeast False Creek Area Plan for the Black Community and has as its mission to advance the social, political, economic and cultural well-being of people of African Descent through the delivery of housing, built spaces and programming.
-She served on the SFU's Board of Governors from 2012-2018 and previously served for several years on the Board of Directors of MOSAIC, a key immigrant and refugee settlement society.
-She served as the Director of the Development and Sustainability Program at SFU.
-She has worked internationally, with governments, industry and civil society to advance diversity and inclusion in governance and economic opportunities and across a wide range of formal and informal sectors.
+She is currently Chair of the board of Hogan's Alley Society whose mission is to advance the social, political, economic and cultural well-being of people of African Descent through the delivery of housing, built spaces and programming.
+She served on SFU's Board of Governors and on the Board of Directors of MOSAIC, a key immigrant and refugee settlement society among other board service.
+She works with governments, industry and civil society, to advance diversity and inclusion in governance and economic opportunities, across a wide range of formal and informal sectors.
 Internationally, she has worked in China, Caribbean, South America, and Europe to strengthen governance and create inclusion for racialized minority groups.
 Originally from Jamaica, June has been recognized by the Province of British Columbia and the National Congress of Black Women as a Trailblazer.
 The City of Vancouver also recognized her for her contributions to education and to the City, and she is also the recipient of the 2021 Rosemary Brown Award for her exemplary work to bring equality for girls and women both nationally and intentionally and received the Service Award from the Beedie School of Business for her contributions to the community among other accolades.

 Originally from Jamaica, June earned her BSc (first class Honours from the University of the West Indies) and later moved to Canada where she earned her MBA (Schulich School of Business, York University).
 June completed her PhD in the United States (University of Washington) later earning a LLB from the UK (BPP School of Law).
 She and her husband have also written a series of guidebooks about World EXPOs & national parks in the USA and produced a major multi-cultural event in Vancouver.
 June adores travel, basketball and Regage music.
 A former player with the Jamaican netball national squad, June has coached the BC netball team to the Canadian national tournament.
 She has three children and two adorable grandchildren.